Unveiling CSRD – its ripple effect on transport and logistics

 4. Metrics and targets

-The figure below describes each of these sections and respective requirements.
+The figure below describes each of these sections and their respective requirements.

 Emissions-related reporting requirements of CSRD